iota-community/DAO-Pioneers/session-documents/2021/session-3.md

     * [Digital Democracy Is Within Reach - Your Undivided Attention | Podcast with Audrey Tang](https://open.spotify.com/episode/0RrR4b1tUcuVZYV4fLH0tM) (2020, 47m)
     * [13: How To Hack The Epistemic Crisis, with Audrey Tang](https://open.spotify.com/episode/2euzZC2esXfRWBWFgZk9ss)

-"In plain language, Polis is an open source technology for survey research that leverages data science.
+"In plain language, Polis is an open-source technology for survey research that leverages data science.
 It is described on the website as:

-_a real-time system for gathering, analyzing and understanding what large groups of people think in their own words, enabled by advanced statistics and machine learning._
+_a real-time system for gathering, analyzing, and understanding what large groups of people think in their own words, enabled by advanced statistics and machine learning._

-More specifically, Polis is a platform for a conversation, in which participants submit short text statements, or comments, (&lt;140 characters) which are then sent out semi-randomly to other participants to vote on by clicking agree, disagree or pass.
-Polis allows conversation owners to create conversations which can seamlessly engage (currently) up to hundreds of thousands or (conceivably) millions of participants…
+More specifically, Polis is a platform for a conversation, in which participants submit short text statements or comments (&lt;140 characters), which are then sent out semi-randomly to other participants to vote on by clicking agree, disagree or pass.
+Polis allows conversation owners to create conversations that can seamlessly engage (currently) up to hundreds of thousands or (conceivably) millions of participants…

 Polis might at first look like a fancy online opinion polling tool.
-But it can more accurately be described as an evolving, lively, artificially intelligent, interactive “suggestion box” that can realize consensus around a controversial question.
+But it can more accurately be described as an evolving, lively, artificially intelligent, interactive "suggestion box" that can realize consensus around a controversial question.
 It works like this:  Dozens or thousands of participants submit short statements expressing their views on the question.
-They also respond to other participants’ statements with Agree, Disagree, or Pass.
+They also respond to other participants' statements with Agree, Disagree, or Pass.

 As hundreds of these statements and evaluations accumulate, a behind-the-scenes algorithm sorts participants into diverse clusters of like-minded responders.
-The algorithm then identifies “consensus statements" about which all the diverse clusters agree.
-At any time, participants can view graphics revealing the whole ecosystem of perspectives as it evolves.
-If they wish, they can create new statements that respond to what they see in that overview.
+The algorithm then identifies "consensus statements" about which all the diverse clusters agree.
+Participants can view graphics revealing the whole ecosystem of perspectives at any time as it evolves.
+They can create new statements that respond to what they see in that overview if they wish.
 Over time their statements tend to become more specific and practical.

-After days or weeks of this activity, the results - both consensus statements and divisive statements - are usually turned over to a dialogue among diverse stakeholders, citizens or decision-makers to inform and stimulate their creative responses to the question.
-Activities can be organized through which views from polis exercises and dialogues feed back and forth into each other to generate deepening insight and/or specificity.
+After days or weeks of this activity, the results - both consensus statements and divisive statements - are usually turned over to a dialogue among diverse stakeholders, citizens, or decision-makers to inform and stimulate their creative responses to the question.
+Activities can be organized through which views from polis exercises and dialogues feedback and forth into each other to generate deepening insight and/or specificity.

 Polis has been used with populations ranging from 40 to 40,000 people.
 It is ideal for discovering unrealized possibilities in complex, conflicted situations involving widely diverse perspectives."

-# DAO Tools
+##DAO Tools

 ### Snapshot